 Lou-pro-lid As-e-tate (Lou-pron Dee-po)

 Leuprolide acetate is the generic form of the medication.
-Brand names include Lupron Depot, Lupon Depot-Ped and Supprelin LA.
+Brand names include Lupron Depot and Lupon Depot-Ped.

 Leuprolide acetate (Lupron Depot) is a medicine that is used in children who have early or precocious puberty.
 It stops the body from making the hormones that cause the body to mature.
-Some of the changes that your child's body has already had will slow down or stay the same after he or she starts the medicine.
+Some of the changes that your child's body has already had will slow down or stay the same after they start the medicine.

 In girls, the breast tissue will soften and stop growing, periods will stop, mood swings might go away.